From black to green: U.S. billionaire's 'Road to Damascus'

 "They were bullish on making money ...
 If they didn't like it they wouldn't go with it, but for that they were rewarded very well," Soeryadjaya told Reuters.

-Farallon's Noonday unit approached Adaro when Asian coal prices were $50 a ton.
-When Adaro went public in 2008, coal prices were $170 a ton, yielding a solid return for investors.
-Adaro's coal output during that period soared 60 percent to 38.5 million tons.
+Farallon's Noonday unit approached Adaro when Asian coal prices were $50 a metric ton (1.1023 tons).
+When Adaro went public in 2008, coal prices were $170 a metric ton, yielding a solid return for investors.
+Adaro's coal output during that period soared 60 percent to 38.5 million metric ton.

 Farallon made other inroads into Indonesian coal too, including helping to finance an Indonesian-led consortium's purchase of Berau Coal, Indonesia's fifth largest producer, in 2004 and Indonesian mining company Bumi Resources' $500 million acquisition of Kaltim Prima Coal from BP and Rio Tinto in 2003.
 Production jumped at those mines, too.
 The amount of money that Farallon contributed in these deals remains unclear.